roboogle/gtkmvc3/gtkmvco/docs/gettingstarted.rst

 License
 ---------

-gtkmvc3 is Free Software, covered by the GNU Lesser General Public License (LGPL)
+|gtkmvc| is Free Software, covered by the GNU Lesser General Public
+License (LGPL)